ngmachado/torpc/README.md

 - Connect to the Tor network using the Arti implementation
 - Create and manage Tor circuits for improved privacy
-- Make HTTP requests through Tor
+- Make HTTP and HTTPS requests through Tor
 - Verify Tor connectivity
 - Custom configuration support